peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

 A string prepared under the OpaqueString profile in RFC 8265.
 Returns null if that string is invalid under that profile (including if  <i>str</i>
  is null or empty).
 For comparison purposes, return values of this method should be compared code point by code point (see RFC 8265, sec.
 4.2.3).

-<a id="UsernameEnforce_string"></a>
-### UsernameEnforce

-    public static string UsernameEnforce(
-        string str);

-Checks the validity of a string that can serve to identify a user or account (a "username"), where the string is made of one or more parts called "userparts" separated by spaces (U+0020) and where the case of letters in the string is mapped to lowercase.
-This checking is done using the UsernameCaseMapped profile in RFC 8265.

-<b>Parameters:</b>

- * <i>str</i>: A string to prepare that represents a user or account identifier.

-<b>Return Value:</b>

-A username where each of its parts is prepared under the UsernameCaseMapped profile in RFC 8265 (among other things, the string will be converted to lowercase).
-Returns null if any of those parts is invalid under that profile (including if  <i>str</i>
- is null or empty).
-Note that there will be as many spaces of separation between parts of the return value as between parts of the input; this method will not collapse multiple spaces (U+0020) into a single space.
-If such space collapsing on a string (or rejection of strings with multiple consecutive spaces) is desired, it should be done before that string is passed to this method.
-For comparison purposes, return values of this method should be compared code point by code point (see RFC 8265, sec.
-3.3.4).

 <a id="UsernameEnforce_string_bool"></a>
 ### UsernameEnforce